 Cabrillo Marine Aquarium

-Although not as well known and popular as the Monterey Bay Aquarium in Central California, the Cabrillo Marine Aquarium is one of those popular things to do with kids in Los Angeles, or for any marine life enthusiast.
+Although not as well known and popular as the Monterey Bay Aquarium in Central California, the Cabrillo Marine Aquarium is a popular thing to do with kids in Los Angeles or for any marine life enthusiast.

 It’s easily one of the best free things to do in Southern California for the whole family.